2024-10-31

 This workshop examined how the digitization of border and citizenship regimes – as highlighted by the move towards eGovernance, eDemocracy, eVoting and ‘smartborders’ – affects struggles over the right to have rights and people’s possibilities to enact themselves as political subjects.
 The workshop focused on three central questions.
 First, how and where do acts of citizenship occur when public assembly and direct state-citizens interactions become rare in the digital age?
 Which methods and research practices can we develop to actively engage with these protagonists and follow their struggles and practices of contestation, dissent and negotiation?
 And how does the digitization of social, economic and political life call for a more thorough (re-)consideration of material citizenship, that is, the material affordances, artefacts and infrastructures that are needed to enact citizenship?

 These issues were addressed in three respective panels and a public lecture on "Performing Digital Data Rights" by Prof. em.
 Evelyn Ruppert (Goldsmiths, University of London).
-You can find the program here.
+You can find the programme here.

 2023-12-02